I have a day and a half free in Beijing, at the end of a tour through China. I would like to see something that is maybe a bit 'off the beaten track'.

 Tim R is on the money.

-If opera or acrobatics don't interest you, head out to the Olympic precinct at night to see the stadium and water cube all lit up. over 5 years agoAnswered by Brian Boon via WorldNomads.com
+If opera or acrobatics don't interest you, head out to the Olympic precinct at night to see the stadium and water cube all lit up. almost 6 years agoAnswered by Brian Boon via WorldNomads.com

 I would highly recommend doing the great wall on your half day, as you can go there and be back by 3pm.
 Go to a place called MuTianYu for the great wall.
 Its not the traditional great wall place, but its beautiful, and a lot less crowded than the other place (I forget the other places name).
 If you are lucky, you can even walk up to the unrestored sections of the great wall so you can see what its really like.